amanzeekverma/python_learning/README.md

 * Leetcode

-The uploads are not designed to cheat in exams or online tests, please use this as learning tool, if you want.
+The uploads are not designed to cheat but a personal/learning repo, use discretion, I am not a python guy while uploading these.

 Suggestions are welcomed.